|Copa Libertadores 1971|

 Jose Santamaria was a member of Real Madrid's all-conquering team of the late 1950's.
 He spent his 18-year career with Nacional and Real Madrid, winning 17 major titles the two teams combined, Between 1957 and 1966, Santamaria won four European Cups with Real Madrid playing alongside Alfredo Di Stefano.
 He was considered one of the best ever center-backs.
 He played for Uruguay at the 1954 World Cup Finals, but played for Spain 4 years later in 1958.

 Emilio Alvarez almost played his entire career with Nacional.
 He held the appearance record for the club with 511 matches between 1959 and 1970.
 He played for Institución Atlética Sud América in 1971 at the end of his career.
 He played 18 times for Uruguay, He represented Uruguay between 1960 and 1967.
 He went to both 1962 and 1966 World Cup Finals.

 CB: Hugo De León (Uruguay)

-With Nacional, he won two Uruguayan league titles and the Copa Libertadores in 1980.
-In 1981, he joined Gremio and won the Copa Libertadores and the Intercontinental Cup in 1983.
-After spells in Brazil and Spain he returned to Nacional in 1988 and won the Copa Libertadores and Intercontinental Cup in that year, and the Copa Interamericana and Recopa Sudamericana in 1989.
-He also played for River Plate of Argentina.
-Capped 48 times for Uruguay and played in the 1990 World Cup.
-De León helped the Uruguay win the 1980 Mundialito, a tournament celebrating the 50th anniversary of the first World Cup.
+With Nacional, De León won the Copa Libertadores in 1980.
+In 1981, he joined Gremio.
+With Gremio he again won the Copa Libertadores and the Intercontinental Cup in 1983.
+After spells in Brazil and Spain he returned to Nacional in 1988, to win the Copa Libertadores and Intercontinental Cup in that year, and the Copa Interamericana and Recopa Sudamericana in 1989.
+He was capped 48 times between 1979 and 1990, He played 4 games in the 1990 World Cup Finals.

 |Hugo De León|